EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 - After WSFC detects the other cluster node is isolated, WSFC waits 9999 seconds until it starts recovery action.
 - WSFC quarantines a cluster node that has been turned off unintentionally 9999 times in an hour.

-Disabe the VM failover function:
+Disable the VM failover function:
 1. Open VM property in **Failover Cluster Manager**.
 1. In **Failover** tab, change settings as follows:
 	- **Maximum failures in the specified period**: 0